Ang Kek, from Malaysia, left a couple of comments on this site tonight and one of them struck me as profoundly important.

 I don’t have any experience with past lives and karma in my practice.
 I don’t know anything about that.
 As a result, I don’t believe any of it.
 It might well be true… and I may experience something related to it later on as I continue to practice, but at the moment – it’s just hearsay.

 Just comparing claims to reality – I have a problem with people saying they are able to recollect 100,000 of their past lives, and even countless past lives when they are not sitting there for years and years doing it – they just come out of one short meditation session and say they’ve recollected tens of thousands of past lives.

 Yeah, uhm, how’d that happen?
 You were sitting there a couple of hours… how many of those past lives were you recollecting each minute?
 Each second?
 And you were counting each one… How long does it take to count to 100,000?

 How many facts about each of those lives did you remember?
 10?
 Would 10 distinct memories about 1 past life mean that you remembered a past life?
 Or just 2-3 memories?
 Maybe you remembered your mom was named Doris, and you had a dog that you called Skippy.
 You lived in Mexico… is that enough to call it a past life?

 So, I’m skeptical about some things I hear.
 If I didn’t experience it – it didn’t happen.
 I have to treat it like that.

-If I suddenly start having my head fill with memories of people I didn’t know in this life, and each person I see in my head has a couple facts attached – am I going to start proclaiming I have had all these as past lives?
+If I suddenly start having my head filled with memories of people I didn’t know in this life, and each person I see in my head has a couple of facts attached – am I going to start proclaiming I have had all these as past lives?

 I kind of think not.
 Let’s see what happens.